haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/reference/cli-ref-topic.md

 	 				<td>Removes old project builds.
 When using local:build in a separate location from your code, use this command to clear those builds.
 By default, your latest five builds are not deleted.</td>
 	 				</tr>
 					<td>db:dump</td>
 					<td>Creates a local dump of the remote database data.
-You can push the dump to another remote database.
-For example, you could pull data from the Production environment (products, catalogs, etc) and push it into Staging for testing.</td>
+You can push the dump to another remote database. 例如， you could pull data from the Production environment (products, catalogs, etc) and push it into Staging for testing.</td>
 					</tr>
 					<tr>
 					<td>db:size</td>